anknpolley123/SubuGPT/README.md

 **SubuGPT CLI** is a sleek command-line interface (CLI) for interacting with LLMs via OpenRouter API.
 It supports multiple models, automatic language detection, and customizable settings — all in a terminal-friendly format.

 > ⚡ Lightweight.
 Powerful.
 Fully terminal-based.
-Made with ❤️ by [@anknpolley123](https://github.com/anknpolley123)
+Developed by [@anknpolley123](https://github.com/anknpolley123)

 ---